 An operator chooses a DATA container to act as primary to which all read-write operations occur.
 Other DATA containers are acting as replicas.
 In the event the primary becomes unavailable, an operator can choose and manually switch one of the replicas to act as primary instead.

-Automatic failover is a new feature introduced in version 2.2.
-Operators can configure a cluster of 3 or 5 data containers (a.k.a. “cluster mode”) which establishes a consensus and automatically promotes one of the members to become the primary data container.
+Operators can configure a cluster of 3 or 5 data containers (a.k.a. “cluster mode”) which establishes a consensus and automatically promotes one of the members to become the primary DATA container.
 In the event the primary becomes unavailable, one of the remaining replicas will automatically be promoted to primary putting the cluster in a “degraded”, but functional state for read-write operations to continue.
 A cluster in a degraded state is restored to a healthy, steady-state when 3 of 3 (or 5 of 5) containers join the cluster.

 You cannot go from un-clustered to clustered mode.
 This setting must be defined during the initial system setup via CLI with environment variables.
 It cannot be undone.

-If configuring automatic failover via cluster mode, you are not able to manually change the assigned primary container after initial configuration.
+If configuring automatic failover via cluster mode, you cannot manually change the assigned primary container after the initial configuration.
 In other words, in the event of a failover, the remaining replicas elect a new primary between them (you cannot specify which container becomes the primary).

 Primary DATA container